 Excel has a wide variety of functions that you can utilize to accomplish a myriad of tasks.
 We have put a list of tutorials together on the functions that you absolutely have to know and what’s even better is that these tutorials are all on the ExcelDemy blog.
-These functions will greatly increase your efficiency in Excel and mastering them will make you a power user in no time at all, we guarantee it.
+These useful functions will greatly increase your efficiency in Excel and mastering them will make you a power user in no time at all, we guarantee it.

-# Most Useful Excel Functions
+Most Useful Excel Functions

-1) VLOOKUP & HLOOKUP Function
+1. VLOOKUP & HLOOKUP Functions

 The INDEX and MATCH combo form a powerful lookup combo that can handle the situations VLOOKUP cannot, so in order to assist you with learning about INDEX and MATCH we have put together a list of tutorials to assist you:

-INDEX and MATCH Function: In our Index Function Excel [Examples, Make Dynamic Range, INDEX MATCH], tutorial we go through the INDEX Function and the INDEX and MATCH combo.
-In addition, you will learn how to use the INDEX Function in both array and reference form.
+- INDEX and MATCH function: In our INDEX function Excel [Examples, Make Dynamic Range, INDEX MATCH, tutorial we go through the INDEX function and the INDEX and MATCH combo.
+In addition, you will learn how to use the INDEX function in both array and reference form.

-Using the INDEX and MATCH Functions in VBA code: Did you know that you can use the worksheet INDEX and MATCH combo in your VBA code as well?
+- Using the INDEX and MATCH functions in VBA code: Did you know that you can use the worksheet INDEX and MATCH combo in your VBA code as well?
 Well, in our using Excel worksheet functions Index & Match in VBA code! tutorial, we show you how to do just that.

-3) IF Function
+3. IF Function

-IF Function & AND Function: In our how to use the IF & AND functions to test multiple conditions! tutorial, we show you how to use the IF & AND Functions in one formula to test multiple conditions.
+- IF Function & AND Function: In our Excel If function with Multiple Conditions (Nested IF) tutorial, we show you how to use the IF & AND functions in one formula to test multiple conditions.

-IF VBA Function & AND Function: One can also use conditional logic in VBA, in our how to use the IF & AND Functions in Excel VBA to test multiple conditions [using a medical example], tutorial, we show you how to use conditional logic in VBA.
+- IF VBA Function & AND Function: One can also use conditional logic in VBA, in our how to use the IF & AND functions in Excel VBA to test multiple conditions [using a medical example], tutorial, we show you how to use conditional logic in VBA.

-4) DATE and TIME Functions
+4. DATE and TIME Functions

 Date calculations and manipulating dates in Excel is always a popular topic, so we have put together a list of our most helpful tutorials on date and time functions in Excel: